danijelkelava/symfony-rest/README.md

 Run `docker-compose up -d` to build up the containers (sf_web/sf_db/sf_adm).

-After that, run `docker exec -it sf_web ./setup.sh`, which will install php dependencies and create db schema.
+After that, login to `sf_web` container `docker exec -it sf_web bash`, and run `./setup.sh` which will install php dependencies and create db schema.

 setup.sh needs to be executable